awsdocs/amazon-efs-user-guide/doc_source/access-control-managing-permissions.md

 ```

 The Amazon EFS console needs these additional permissions for the following reasons:
 + Permissions for the Amazon EFS actions enable the console to display Amazon EFS resources in the account\.
 + The console needs permissions for the `ec2` actions to query Amazon EC2 so it can display Availability Zones, VPCs, security groups, and account attributes\.
 + The console needs permissions for the `kms` actions to create an encrypted file system\.
-For more information on encrypted file systems, see [Encrypting Data and Metadata at Rest in EFS](encryption.md)\.
+For more information on encrypted file systems, see [Encrypting Data and Metadata in EFS](encryption.md)\.

 ## AWS Managed \(Predefined\) Policies for Amazon EFS<a name="access-policy-examples-aws-managed"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 Managed policies grant necessary permissions for common use cases so you can avoid having to investigate what permissions are needed\.
 For more information, see [AWS Managed Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 The following AWS managed policies, which you can attach to users in your account, are specific to Amazon EFS:
 + **AmazonElasticFileSystemReadOnlyAccess** – Grants read\-only access to Amazon EFS resources\.
 + **AmazonElasticFileSystemFullAccess** – Grants full access to Amazon EFS resources\.

 **Note**